OpenTermsArchive/contrib-versions/Amazon/Terms of Service.md

 **TRADEMARKS**

-Click here to see a non-exhaustive list of Amazon trademarks Click here to see a non-exhaustive list of Amazon trademarks.
+Click here to see a non-exhaustive list of Amazon trademarks .
 In addition, graphics, logos, page headers, button icons, scripts, and service names included in or made available through any Amazon Service are trademarks or trade dress of Amazon in the U.S. and other countries.
 Amazon's trademarks and trade dress may not be used in connection with any product or service that is not Amazon's, in any manner that is likely to cause confusion among customers, or in any manner that disparages or discredits Amazon.
 All other trademarks not owned by Amazon that appear in any Amazon Service are the property of their respective owners, who may or may not be affiliated with, connected to, or sponsored by Amazon.

 **PATENTS**

 One or more patents owned by Amazon apply to the Amazon Services and to the features and services accessible via the Amazon Services.
 Portions of the Amazon Services operate under license of one or more patents.
-Click here to see a non-exhaustive list of applicable Amazon patents and applicable licensed patentsClick here to see a non-exhaustive list of applicable Amazon patents and applicable licensed patents .
+Click here to see a non-exhaustive list of applicable Amazon patents and applicable licensed patents .

 **LICENSE AND ACCESS**